tshepang/blog/content/my current desktop setup.md

 has convinced me to stay.
 I am attracted to the philosophy of minimalism, though I find they do take things a bit far in requiring users to tinker with C source code in order to configure it.
-Luckily it\'s not hard, and there\'s examples out there.
-It just takes a while since there isn\'t a comprehensive guide I could find.
+Luckily it's not hard, and there's examples out there.
+It just takes a while since there isn't a comprehensive guide I could find.

 For my login manager, I use [LightDM].
 I added this line to its configuration, in `[SeatDefaults]` section: